Transcript: Plant vs. Cow Calcium

 Milk really is the perfect food… for baby calves.
 A superbly engineered fluid that will turn a 65-pound baby calf into a 500-pound cow in just one year.
 So if we need to gain a few hundred pounds, maybe.
 But otherwise, we should just leave their mothers’ milk to them.

 The calcium in dark green leafy vegetables like kale, broccoli, and bok choy is absorbed about twice as well as the calcium in milk—and there’s a bonus: fiber, folate, iron, antioxidants, and the bone-health superstar vitamin K. You won’t find any of those in milk.
 What you do get as a bonus to the calcium in milk is saturated butterfat, cholesterol, lactose, and antibiotics, pesticides, pus, and manure.

-Don’t believe me?
-When scientists test pasteurization protocols they have to take into account the manure: Heat inactivation in milk contaminated with infected feces.
-To replicate what happens in the industry naturally: High concentrations of feces from diseased cows were used to contaminate milk.
+When scientists test pasteurization protocols, they have to actually take into account the manure in the milk: “Heat Inactivation…in Milk Contaminated with…Infected Feces.”
+To replicate what happens in the industry naturally: “High concentrations of feces from…[diseased cows] were used to contaminate raw milk” in the study.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.